Secreto31126/whatsapp-api-js/BREAKING.md

 This change also restores the compatibility with previous Node.js versions, making the module more server agnostic.

-There had been some minor changes to the messages classes, although the most noticeable one is the reduction of the Text class usage internally, replaced by normal strings.
+There had been some minor changes to the messages classes, although the most noticeable one is the reduction of the Text class usage across classes, replaced by normal strings.

 ## 0.8.0